 Nutrition is a key part of any sport, and rugby is no exception.
 Known for its raw physicality and high-impact tackles, rugby places huge demands on its athletes.
-Along with training, nutrition is important for supporting training goals.
+It goes without saying, training is paramount to building your performance, but its your nutrition that facilitates, supports and develops your training.

-- Players were told to drink a minimum of 3 litres of water per day, which can be monitored with a water bottle.
+- Players should aim to drink a minimum of 3 litres of water per day, which can be monitored with a water bottle.
 Fruit and herbal teas count towards this water intake.

 - Water should ideally be filtered or bottled.